hmartiniano/disorder/README.md

 1. Edit `notebooks/explore_variants.ipynb` and input a gene of interest and, optionally, known mutations.

-2. Edit ```config/config.yml`` if necessary

-3. Run the structure prediction pipeline:
+2. Run the structure prediction pipeline:
 ```
-snakemake -s workflows/af2/Snakefile
+colabfold_batch fasta initial_structures --cpu
 ```

-5. Run the system setup for a given pipeline (atomistic or coarse-grained):
+3. Run the system setup for a given pipeline (atomistic or coarse-grained):
 ```
 snakemake -s workflows/setup/md/Snakefile.aa
 ```

-5. cd to the owrking directory and use snakemake to run individual simulations:
+4. cd to the working directory and use snakemake to run individual simulations:
 ```
 cd $workdir
 cd $mutation
 snakemake -c <number of cores>
 ```

-6. Run the analysis scripts in the ``scripts directory```:
+5. Run the analysis scripts in the ```scripts``` directory:

 ### Copyright